dotvezz/lime/README.md

 ### Feature Wish List

-- Ability for the interactive shell mode run as an interpreter for custom scripts.
+- Ability for the interactive mode run as an interpreter for custom scripts.
-- Support for dynamic prompts in the interactive shell mode
+- Support for dynamic prompts in the interactive mode
 - Support for command-line flags
 - Support for `bash` auto-completion